open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 This is also mostly a wall-clock concern.
 A thread parked in the poll consumes no CPU and so is never sampled by a CPU-time profiler.

-We do not ask targets to publish an "executing JavaScript" flag.
-The profiler can already walk the target's stack and so can tell a thread parked in the poll from one that is running, which is all such a flag would say; and maintaining it would mean marking entry to and exit from JavaScript in the target, which is per-call work on the hottest path this design exists to keep native code off.

 ### Reporting a sample with nothing attached